ericmjl/essays-on-data-science/docs/people-skills/hiring.md

 betrays a lack of thought into the code.
-Even if the code is, in my own eyes, very well-written, I would still expect the candidate to have some ideas on where the code could be extended for a logical expansion of use cases, refactored, or better tested.
+Even if the code is, in my own eyes, very well-written, I would still expect the candidate to have some ideas on **where** the code could be extended for a logical expansion of use cases, refactored, or better tested.
-If the candidate cannot provide these ideas, it would betray their shallow thinking about the problem for which they wrote the code.
+If the candidate cannot provide details on these ideas, it would betray their shallow thinking about the problem for which they wrote the code.